avanikawa/docs_haptik/docs/admin-tools/upload-canned-responses.md

 ![image](https://user-images.githubusercontent.com/75118325/111741567-afcafb80-88ac-11eb-815c-42a173448bce.png)

-> **You can either add every Canned Response one by one or upload multiple Canned Responses using a CSV**
+> You can either add every Canned Response one by one or upload multiple Canned Responses using a CSV.

 ## Add single Canned Response